 Risk assessments and monitoring of water in all areas of the College is carried out in line with Health and Safety Executive (HSE) guidelines.
-Due to the risk of contaminating the water system with microorganisms such as Legionella, the use of push-on shower attachments is not permitted.
+Due to the risk of contaminating the water system with microorganisms such as Legionella, the use of push-on tap/shower attachments or similar items are not permitted.
 Any such items will be removed and disposed of.